SAND-Lab/MEA-NAP/docs/pipeline-steps.rst

  * Whether or not to automatically determine bounds in the participation coefficient vs. within module z-score space to classify different nodes (eg. hubs versus non-hubs)
  * Options : 1 = yes, 0 = no, use either default or custom coded boundary values

+Plot settings
+^^^^^^^^^^^^^^^^^

+.. _Params.figExt:

+``Params.figExt``
+""""""""""""""""""""""""""

+ * Which file formats to export figures as
+ * Argument type : cell array for string / character arrays
+ * Default : {'.png'}
+ * Options : '.png', '.svg', '.fig'

+.. _Params.fullSVG:

+``Params.fullSVG``
+""""""""""""""""""""""""""

+ * Whether to insist matlab to export to SVG in plots with large number of elements, otherwise matlab will compress figure as an image before saving to an SVG file
+ * Options : 1 = yes, 0 = no
+ * Default : 1

+.. _Params.showOneFig:

+``Params.showOneFig``
+""""""""""""""""""""""""""""""

+ * Whether to do all the plotting in the pipeline in one figure handle, this prevents multiple figure from popping out as the code runs, which may interrupt the user using the computer
+ * Options : 0 = pipeline show plots as it runs, 1 = only one plot, so pipeline runs in the background
+ * Default : 1